bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Breckles-Pass.md

 [Academic](../../Academic), [Knight](../../Knight), [Rogue](../../Rogue), [Labourer](../../Labourer)
 ## Notable
 * Mounted massive spotlights that run on resonant material.
 24 hours for 1 size of basic.
+* A stone resonating with life, the twin of the one in [Tennens-Settlement](Tennens-Settlement).

 ## The Slab
 A large cave carved out of the mountainside, where their treatise and leaders meet.
 Large stone table with meeting slab with the names of all the breckles leaders.